 WHAT With a dual suction and speed adjust feature that allows you to choose from 32 combinations, this breast pump allows you to pick the best mode for your comfort and milk flow.
 The Proven Airlock Protection system keeps the air from the breast pump from coming in contact with milk.

 PROS Removes milk from the breast effectively and it’s easy to control the level of suction and speed.

 CONS The parts are quite pricey to replace and not easy to find.
 Can be a bit loud.

-PROS For the price, it’s very efficient in emptying the breast.
-It has a built-in rechargeable battery so you don’t have to lug around AA batteries, or look for an adaptor when you’re out.
+PROS For its price, it’s very efficient in emptying the breast.
+It has a built-in rechargeable battery so you don’t have to lug around AA batteries, or look for an adapter when you’re out.
 Very light and portable.
-The massage mode helps to promote let down.
+The massage mode helps to promote let-down.

-CONS One mum reported that the connecting bottles tended to leak.
+CONS One mum reported that the pump takes a while to drain.